CS 70

 IntList's Iterator Interface

-The second class, IntList::const_iterator is a type alias for const_adaptor<IntList::Iter>, which is wrapper around our IntList::Iter class, which causes it to behave exactly the same, except that * returns a const int& rather than an int&.
-You can ignore the details of how this second class is created, but it may be useful to know we have set things up so that an iterator converts to a const_iterator automatically.
+The second class, IntList::const_iterator is a type alias for const_adaptor<IntList::Iter>, which is a wrapper around our IntList::Iter class that causes it to behave exactly the same, except that * returns a const int& rather than an int&.
+This allows us to provide a read-only iterator without duplicating the code of the IntList::Iter class.
+You can ignore the details of how this second class is created, but it may be useful to know that we have set things up so that an IntList::iterator can be assigned to an IntList::const_iterator and the appropriate conversion will happen automatically.

-Recall that an iterator is a custom class that behaves like a pointer to an int from the perspective of the operations it provides (*, ++, etc.) but is not actually a pointer to an int, it is our own custom class.
+Recall that an IntList::iterator is a custom class that behaves like a pointer to an int from the perspective of the operations it provides (*, ++, etc.) but is not actually a pointer to an int; it is our own custom class.
 It might be tempting to say that the iterator “points to” something, but that might be confusing, so we'll adopt the following terminology:

 • Internally, the iterator is set at a particular list node, but users cannot access the entire list node, only the int stored in it, so…